-Watch: Coronavirus Task Force Holds Briefing After Extending Distancing Guidelines

-The White House's coronavirus task force convened another update on Monday as the magnitude of the disaster continued to expand and the prospect for disruptions stretched further into the future.
+'Challenging Times Are Ahead,' Trump Says Of Extended Social Distancing Guidelines

+President Trump warned Americans on Monday to prepare for more disruption and death as he and other authorities extended mitigation procedures for several more weeks amid the widening coronavirus disaster.

-President Trump acknowledged on Sunday that his goal for a return to normalcy by Easter won't happen and he extended the federal guidelines for social distancing and mitigation to April 30.
+Trump acknowledged on Sunday that his goal for a return to normalcy by Easter won't happen, and he extended the federal guidelines for social distancing and mitigation to April 30.
+He said on Monday that the pandemic will take longer than he hoped to abate.

 "Challenging times are ahead for the next 30 days," Trump said on Monday.

-He said that at least another month of social distancing — and the consequences that has for everyday life and the economy — would be necessary based on modeling that said the peak in fatalities might not arrive for another two weeks.
+He said that at least another month of social distancing — and the consequences that it has for everyday life and the economy — would be necessary based on modeling that said the peak in fatalities might not arrive for another two weeks.

-Public health authorities say that keeping people apart and constraining gatherings of more than 10 disrupts the spread of the virus.
+Public health authorities say that keeping people apart and constraining gatherings of more than 10 people disrupts the spread of the virus.
 A smaller infected population reduces the burden on hospitals and medical workers.

 Weeks or months of disruptions

+Some 14,000 National Guard personnel have been activated to help manage the disaster response.

-For many Americans, the outlines of the disturbance to normal life go much deeper into the year following orders from governors or lower-level local leaders.
+And for many Americans, the outlines of the disturbance to normal life go much deeper into the year than next month, following orders from governors or lower-level local leaders.

-Virginia Gov. Ralph Northam, a Democrat, issued a "state-at-home" decree on Monday for the commonwealth that runs until June 10.
+Virginia Gov. Ralph Northam, a Democrat, issued a "stay at home" decree on Monday for the commonwealth that runs until June 10.
 San Francisco Mayor London Breed extended her "stay safe" order until May 1.

 The number of cases in the United States continues to climb, nearing 160,000 with nearly 3,000 deaths.
-Some 14,000 National Guard personnel have been activated to help manage the disaster response.

 Public health authorities are framing the possible death toll at a scale once unfathomable — Dr. Deborah Birx, the White House's coronavirus response coordinator, told NBC that in the best case, 200,000 people could die.

-Trump said on Monday that Birx and another specialist on the White House coronavirus task force, Dr. Anthony Fauci, showed him estimates that if the U.S. goes back to normal with no more extra precautions, as many as 2 million or more Americans could die.
+Trump said on Monday that Birx and another specialist on the White House coronavirus task force, Dr. Anthony Fauci, showed him estimates that suggested if the U.S. went back to normal with no more countermeasures, as many as 2 million or more Americans could die.

+But the precautions have delivered a heavy shock to the economy.
 Millions of Americans are out of work after social distancing and isolation protocols forced the closure of countless businesses.
-Macy's said it's furloughing some 130,000 workers.
+Macy's said on Monday that it's furloughing some 130,000 workers.

 One projection circulating on Monday put the potential nadir for the employment rate at a level worse than that seen during the Great Depression.